Pulsechain-v4-Lido/aragon-client/README.md

 ### aragonPM

-"Checkpointed" releases, tagged in our [releases page](https://github.com/aragon/aragon/releases), are published on-chain onto the `aragon.lidopm.eth` aragonPM repository for all supported Ethereum environments (mainnet and Rinkeby testnet).
+"Checkpointed" releases, tagged in our [releases page](https://github.com/aragon/aragon/releases), are published on-chain onto the `aragon.aragonpm.eth` aragonPM repository for all supported Ethereum environments (mainnet and Rinkeby testnet).

 For a long time (2018-2020), these releases were our primary "official" builds.
 With [Fleek](https://fleek.co/), however, we now relegate these on-chain deployments as historical backups in case a user wants to use an older version.